Can You Use Your Credit Card in Fiji?© FijiPocketGuide.com

 • Discover

-Where Can You Use Credit Cards in Fiji?
+Where Can You Use Credit and Debit Cards in Fiji?

 Admittedly, not everywhere.
-But if you’re spending your Fiji getaway in one of the mid-range or luxury resorts almost anywhere on the islands, it’s usually the case that they will have a payment terminal available that will accept credit card.
-This is often not the case in budget resorts or guesthouses, so have cash available.
+But if you’re spending your Fiji getaway in one of the mid-range or luxury resorts almost anywhere on the islands, it’s usually the case that they will have a payment terminal available that will accept credit cards.
+However, there are many instances in Fiji where you can only pay with cash.

 Another credit card fee you may experience in Fiji is a surcharge implemented by local businesses.
-Many Fijian businesses apply a credit card fee of 1% to 5% on each transaction, with 3% being the norm.
+Many Fijian businesses apply a 2-5% credit card fee on each transaction, with 3% being the norm.

 Because of these additional fees, many travellers to Fiji consider using an alternative payment method.
 See What is the Best Payment Method in Fiji? for more advice.